taytwkim/coco/README.md

 ## <a id="ps5"></a> `ps5`: Scish → Cish

 We move to a richer programming language, Scish (“Scheme-ish”).
 Scish is a functional programming language in which functions are first-class values.
 The main focus of PS5 is compiling closures.
 This requires dynamically allocating memory for environments and working with pointers to function bodies and environments.

+Instead of compiling directly to RISC-V, we take a Scish AST and translate it into a Cish AST.
+Since we already implemented a Cish → RISC-V compiler in `ps4`, this means a Scish source program can be compiled in two steps: Scish → Cish → RISC-V. A real compiler would not necessarily take this two-step approach.